 A PersistenceManagerFactory is designed to be thread-safe.
-A PersistenceManager Note that if the is not. you set persistence property javax.jdo.option.Multithreaded this acts as a hint to the PMF to provide PersistenceManager(s) that are usable with multiple threads.
-While DataNucleus makes efforts to make this PersistenceManager usable with multiple threads, it is not guaranteed to work multi-threaded in all situations, particularly around second class collection/map fields.
+A PersistenceManager is not.
+Note that if you set the persistence property javax.jdo.option.Multithreaded this acts as a hint to the PMF to provide PersistenceManager(s) that are usable with multiple threads.
+DataNucleus makes efforts to make this PersistenceManager usable with multiple threads but it is not recommended.

 A PersistenceManager is cheap to create and it is a common pattern for web applications to open a PersistenceManager per web request, and close it before the response.
-Always close your PersistenceManager after you have finished with it
+Always close your PersistenceManager after you have finished with it.